wyemicha/Exercise-02d-Menu-HUD-Levels/README.md

 ## Changing levels and Level 2

 * In the Scene menu, select Save Scene As….
 Save it as res://Level/Level2.tscn
+* Change the name of the Cow node to Narwhal.
+Select it, and drag Assets/narwhal.wav from the FileSystem panel to the Stream property in the Inspector panel.
 * Next to the Enemies node, click on the script icon.
 Viewing Enemies.gd in the Script Workspace, File->Save As… res://Enemies/Enemies2.gd
 * Change line 3 of Enemies2.gd to: `onready var Enemy = load("res://Enemy/Enemy2.tscn")
 * In the Scene menu, Open Scene.
 Open res://Enemy/Enemy.tscn